19 February 2018

 ‘The yacht’s skipper was an experienced sailor.
 When the mast broke, he got his family below deck to don extra safety gear, then called for help.
 He kept the engine off in case the propeller snagged.
 I had to cut the stays with bolt cutters.
 We couldn’t save the mast, so David and I sent it to Nessie.

 ‘It was precarious, but it could have been a lot worse.
-Afterwards, the skip’s wife told me she’d been extremely frightened.
+Afterwards, the skipper’s wife told me she’d been extremely frightened.
 Her daughter had been with her on deck.
 They were lucky they weren’t hit by the mast or breaking wood.
 If they’d ended up in the water ... ’ Linda trails off.
-‘Well, Loch Ness is 6°C; a whole new world of shock.
-Thankfully, the skip did all the right things.
+‘Well, Loch Ness is 6°C; a whole new world of cold water shock.
+Thankfully, the skipper did all the right things.
 Not every shout goes that way.’

 This shout, however, wasn’t over.
 ‘We checked the yacht had propulsion, and escorted it towards a berthing point until we were stood down by Aberdeen Coastguard.